aamnah/notes/src/content/personal/the-creative-brain-notes.md

 So i watched this documentary called _The Creative Brain_.. because a) i am a creative, and b) i'm always learning something new..
 Here are a few quotes from the documentary that resonated with me..

-> The world rewards specialization, but specialization comes at a cost. you learn more and more about less and less until you know everything about nothing.
+> The world rewards specialization, but specialization comes at a cost.
+You learn more and more about less and less until you know everything about nothing.

 - Nathan Myhrvold